 If you have an item with a curve in, then the thinner wires will bend to accommodate this; perfect for those beautiful crescent shawls!

 Thread, Cotton or String

-Strong thread (kitchen cotton, or embroidery thread for example) can be used as a DIY version of blocking wires.
+Strong thread without any stretch (kitchen cotton, or embroidery thread for example) can be used as a DIY version of blocking wires.